 Our Patron is Sir Bob Harvey.

-The current Te Uru Governance Committee were confirmed in 2016.
+The current Te Uru Governance Committee were confirmed at the 2017 AGM.

 Marcus Williams is an artist, curator and teacher born in 1962 and educated at University of Auckland and RMIT University in Melbourne; he lives in Auckland and is an Associate Professor at Unitec, and Associate Dean of Research of the Faculty of Creative Industries and Business.